 Are you LISTENING?

-Listening is something simple that we can do for others, but the majority of the time we just look like we are listening.
-We could be daydreaming, thinking of a response, and or judging all while they are talking.
-These mistakes are simply signs that we are not hearing what another person is saying.
-And without active listening, it is difficult to explore a person’s actual feelings and thoughts, and by doing so, there wouldn’t be an engaging conversation where people feel respected—because you listened.
-Often our own agenda gets in the way of being a good listener.
-At this point in 2021 we all should be able to listen to our friends, family, and co-workers (whoever).
-We need to understand what the person is saying, really listen to how they are feeling and communicate with them.
-We all need that person or persons' in our lives that we can go to that will listen to our feelings could be good or bad.
-So many of us just “listen” and I am putting my foot down and saying that is not good enough anymore.
-In life we all go through so many emotions many of them we make up in our heads, but we need to be able to talk about them and really have someone listen and understand how we are feeling.
-Yes, you can pay all the money and sit on a couch with a stranger (no offense to therapy) and have them listen to you, but I want this blog to be about helping each other.
-Listening is not something hard to do, it is easy, just might need some practice.
-We don’t know what everyone’s daily struggle is and if we can help someone by just listening to their pain or heartache it helps tremendously.
-Positive psychology research highlights how pleasant social interactions increase our personal well-being and provide greater life satisfaction.
-One of the easiest ways to increase our well-being is via listening—actually listening.
-Personally, I don’t ever really say much to anyone when I am upset (something I am working on) because I don’t want to add stress to anyone.
-I of course have people in my life that I can go to and talk and they really listen and give conscious feedback without judgement. (shout out to you all) It’s tough to talk to others about your feelings especially if you have an ego (slightly trying to kick my ego’s ass) it’s hard to put your feelings and problems on others, but we have to!
-We have to open up, we have to communicate with each other, we have to acknowledge people’s feelings, have compassion, empathy for the way they are feeling… really listen.
-Listening also helps you as a individual feel more comfortable to talk to others as you will discover a sense of ease because you really thoughtfully listened to someone else.
-It provides great self-awareness (see below).
-I found a great acronym by Julian Treasure called RASA (meaning “juice” oressence” in Sanskrit), to relay his steps for active listening, RASA stands for:
+Listening is a simple act we can offer to others, yet often we merely appear to be listening.
+We might be daydreaming, planning our response, or judging while someone speaks.
+These errors indicate that we're not truly hearing what the other person is saying.
+Without active listening, it's challenging to understand a person's true feelings and thoughts, which prevents engaging conversations where people feel respected—because you listened.
+Our own agendas often hinder us from being good listeners.
+By now, in 2021, we should be able to listen to our friends, family, and colleagues.
+We need to grasp what the person is expressing, truly listen to their emotions, and communicate with them.
+We all need someone in our lives who will listen to our feelings, whether they're positive or negative.
+Many of us just "listen," and I insist that's no longer sufficient.
+In life, we experience numerous emotions, many imagined, but we need to discuss them and have someone genuinely listen and understand how we feel.
+Yes, you can pay to sit with a stranger (no offense to therapy) and have them listen, but I want this blog to focus on helping each other.
+Listening isn't difficult; it just might require some practice.
+We don't know everyone's daily struggles, and if we can help by simply listening to their pain or heartache, it makes a significant difference.
+Positive psychology research shows that pleasant social interactions enhance our well-being and life satisfaction.
+One of the simplest ways to boost our well-being is through genuine listening.
+Personally, I rarely express myself when upset (something I'm working on) because I don't want to burden anyone.
+However, I do have people in my life who truly listen and provide thoughtful feedback without judgment. (shout out to you all) It's challenging to discuss your feelings, especially with an ego (I'm trying to overcome mine), but it's essential!
+We must open up, communicate, acknowledge others' feelings, and show compassion and empathy... truly listen.
+Listening also helps you feel more comfortable talking to others, as you'll find ease in having listened thoughtfully to someone else.
+It fosters self-awareness (see below).
+I discovered a helpful acronym by Julian Treasure called RASA (meaning "juice" or "essence" in Sanskrit), outlining his steps for active listening.
+RASA stands for:

 Receive.
 Appreciate.
 Summarize.
 Ask.